 Leave or rest from work were sometimes compromised by mandatory participation in mass events on holidays, which might also require advance practice during work time.
 Workers were often required to "celebrate" at least some part of public holidays with their work units and were able to spend an entire day with their families only if the holiday lasted two days.
-Citizens were required to participate in mourning activities following the death of Kim Jong II.
+Failures to pay wages were common, and reportedly drove some workers to seek income-generating activity in the informal or underground economy.

 Many worksites were hazardous, and the industrial accident rate was high.

-Citizens labored under harsh conditions while working abroad for North Korean firms and under arrangements between the government and foreign firms.
+Citizens labored under harsh conditions while working abroad for state-owned firms and under arrangements between the government and foreign firms.
 Contract laborers worked in Africa, Russia, Central, East, and Southeast Asia, and the Middle East.
 In most cases employing firms paid salaries to the North Korean government, and it was not known how much of that salary the workers received.
 Workers typically were watched closely by government officials while overseas and reportedly had little freedom of movement outside their living and working quarters.
 Wages of some of the several thousand North Koreans employed in Russia and China reportedly were withheld until the laborers returned home, making them vulnerable to deception by authorities.
 During the year the media reported that China would grant industrial training visas to tens of thousands of North Korean workers.
 Of the \$200 to \$300 per month salaries, workers were likely to keep less than \$50.
-Press reports indicated that the government would carefully select these workers, based on loyalty and family connections to the KWP.
-According to the ROK Ministry of Unification, 144 South Korean firms were operational at the KIC, and approximately 50,000 North Korean workers were employed at the KIC as of December.
-The Ministry of Unification reported that the DPRK's Central Special Zone Development Guidance Bureau provided candidates for selection by South Korean companies.
+Press reports indicated that the government would carefully select these workers, based on loyalty and family connections to the WPK.

+According to the ROK Ministry of Unification, 123 South Korean firms were operational at the KIC and approximately 53,000 North Korean workers were employed at the KIC until April, when the DPRK unilaterally withdrew its workforce.
+The DPRK and ROK agreed in September to resume operations at the complex, but there was little progress made on issues of entering into the KIC, customs, and communication.
+The DPRK's Central Special Zone Development Guidance Bureau typically provided labor candidates for selection by South Korean companies.
+Workers at the KIC did not have the right to choose their employers.
 Under an inter-Korean agreement, North Korean workers at the KIC reportedly earned a monthly basic minimum wage of \$60.77 after social welfare deductions (according to the KIC Labor Law, wages are set in U.S. dollars).
-Employing firms reported, however, that with overtime the average worker earned approximately \$88 per month before deductions.

 Due to a lack of transparency, it was difficult to determine what proportion of their earned wages workers ultimately took home.
-Although the special laws governing the KIC require direct payment in cash to the workers, their wages were in fact deposited into accounts controlled by the North Korean government, which withheld a portion for social insurance and other benefits and then remitted the balance (reportedly approximately 70 percent) to the workers in an unknown combination of "commodity supply cards", which could be exchanged for staple goods, and North Korean won converted at the official exchange rate.
-Workers at the KIC do not have the right to choose employers.
+Although the special laws governing the KIC require direct payment in cash to the workers, their wages were in fact deposited into accounts controlled by the North Korean government, which withheld a portion for social insurance and other benefits and then remitted the balance (reportedly approximately 70 percent) to the workers in an unknown combination of "commodity supply cards," which could be exchanged for staple goods, and North Korean won converted at the official exchange rate, which highly overvalues the North Korean won.
 The KIC remained a highly sought-after place of employment.